 Mr. Kaler is a member of the New York, Massachusetts, and District of Columbia bars, and the American and International Bar Associations.
 He represents clients in litigation matters throughout the United States and abroad.
-From 2012 to 2014 he successfully represented a leading NYSE real estate investment trust in major litigation over alleged design and construction deficiencies in one of its largest urban hotels.
+From 2014 to 2018, he defended the Massachusetts Technology Park Corporation against claims arising out of the engineering and construction of a 1,200-mile fiber optic telecom network in the eastern United States, and obtained state and federal court injunctions requiring the network operator and its foreign owner to perform their obligations with respect to the continued operation of the network.
+From 2012 to 2014 he successfully represented a leading NYSE real estate investment trust in litigation over alleged deficiencies in one of its largest urban hotels.
 From 2004 to 2006 he represented one of the nation's largest Convention Centers in a highly publicized litigation against its architectural and engineering firms, and after five weeks of jury trial obtained a recovery of more than $24 million in damages to repair the structure.
 From 2010 to 2013, he successfully defended medical device manufacturer Boston Scientific Corporation (NYSE:BSX) against class action securities fraud and shareholder derivative actions in federal and state courts seeking to recover more than $150 Million in damages.
-In 2009 he appeared as lead trial counsel for one of the world's largest private leasing company to defend it against fraud, breach of implied covenant, and breach of fiduciary duty claims totaling more than $50 Million, ultimately obtaining a jury verdict exonerating the company.
+In 2009 he served as lead trial counsel for one of the world's largest private leasing company to defend it against fraud, breach of implied covenant, and breach of fiduciary duty claims totaling more than $50 Million, ultimately obtaining a jury verdict exonerating the company.

 Mr. Kaler has represented clients in a range of industries, including financial services and banking, insurance, information technology, engineering and construction, medical devices, chemical manufacturing, international trade, and many others.
 Illustrative cases in which he has served as lead counsel include the following: